Dementia care

 There is no need to book or pre-register, just turn up.

-Our team of dementia trained volunteers will welcome you to the Hospice with free tea, coffee and biscuits.
-Dementia Nurse Specialists will also be available to provide support, information and advice.
+ADSS's team of dementia trained volunteers will welcome you to the Hospice with free tea, coffee and biscuits.
+ADSS will be available to provide support, information and advice.
 There is also the opportunity for a person with dementia to speak with other people with a diagnosis for peer support and likewise for carers to gain peer support also.
-In addition, we have two Pets as Therapy (PAT) dogs who are well received.

-You can find out more information by contacting the Dementia Team on 01622 792200 or by emailing hospicedementiaservice@hokh.co.uk
+You can find out more information by contacting ADSS on 0800 035 2221 or by submitting a contact form.

 Inpatient Unit Dementia care